 In engineering terminology, a "black box" is a device with one or more inputs (cake ingredients, an excerpt of text in Mandarin, iron ore), one or more outputs (cake, the same text translated into Frisian, a battle golem), and internal processes that are either:

-unknown and/or unknowable.
+- unknown and/or unknowable.

 or otherwise can't be reached), but said technology is really convenient.
 The organization's analysts went over the thing, and while most of it makes sense, there are these elements, either program or device, that they cannot comprehend at all.

 So, since the financial bottom line or military advantage is so important, they go along with it anyways.

 ....yes, of course, the technology has a bizarre effect that nobody could have predicted - you really need to keep track of those inputs and outputs!
 Usually it's in the form of acquiring sentience